Teaching, Advising, and Instructional Accomplishments

 | Zeng, Ruochen | 2019 | Development of a Design System Based on Embodied Energy, Carbon Emissions, and Costs of Buildings in Early Design Phases | Doctoral Dissertation (Ph.D.)–University of Florida | Ph.D. |

-Published Graduate Thesis / Project-in-lieu-of-Thesis (PILOT)
+Published Masters Thesis / Project-in-lieu-of-Thesis (PILOT)

 During academic years 2008-2023, Walters served on a total of 111 Graduate Thesis and/or PILOT Committees.
 Specific committee roles over these 15 years were as follows: